U.N. chief urges Myanmar government to free Reuters journalists

 The reporters had been investigating the killing of 10 Rohingya Muslim men and boys by security forces and local Buddhists amid a military response to insurgent attacks last August.

+“This is a critical moment for Burma as one of the newest democracies in the world to show that its court system is effective and there is due process, and I think there are a number of grounds for concern that that didn’t happen in this case.”

+Hunt told Reuters he pressed Suu Kyi on the importance of holding the armed forces accountable for any atrocities, adding that if that did not happen within the country, other options should be considered, including referral to the International Criminal Court.

-Some 700,000 Rohingya crossed from Myanmar into Bangladesh fleeing the crackdown, which U.N.-mandated investigators said last month was launched by senior Myanmar generals with “genocidal intent”.
+Some 700,000 Rohingya fled Myanmar into Bangladesh from the military crackdown, which U.N.-mandated investigators said last month was launched by senior Myanmar generals with “genocidal intent.”

-(This story corrects Guterres quote in paragraph two to quickly instead of soon)

-Reporting by Michelle Nichols; Writing by Susan Heavey; editing by Clive McKeef
+Reporting by Michelle Nichols; Writing by Susan Heavey and David Brunnstrom; editing by Clive McKeef